basler/pylon-ros-camera/README.rst

 **Installation**
 ******

-Add our Ubuntu PPA for the Pylon SDK:
+Add our Ubuntu PPA for the pylon SDK:

 ``sudo apt-add-repository ppa:grimm-5/ppa``